UAE, AFGHANISTAN

 WOMEN OF AFGHANISTAN

 They are also required to sit in private areas of the restaurants or mosques, although no better or worse than the male areas.
-Female tourists do have all the same restrictions however and can enjoy much more freedom.
+Female tourists do have all the same restrictions, however, and can enjoy much more freedom.

 However, I only ever seen women treated with great respect and often priority.
-Never did I see a woman stand without a man insisting she takes the seat or pushed (for want of a better word) to the front of the queue.
+Never did I see a woman stand without a man insisting she take the seat or pushed (for want of a better word) to the front of the queue.
 Although I suppose some will find that as a sign of systemic benevolent sexism.

 SUMMED UP….